Youth unemployment in the United Kingdom

 March 2013 figures show that 993,000 18- to 24-year-olds are claiming Jobseeker's Allowance (JSA).
-Jobseeker's Allowance is an unemployment welfare benefit claimed at Job Centre Plus buildings such as Cambridge Job Centre (pictured).
+Jobseeker's Allowance is an unemployment welfare benefit claimed at Jobcentre Plus buildings such as Cambridge Job Centre (pictured).

 Youth unemployment in the United Kingdom is the level of unemployment among young people, typically defined as those aged 16–24.
 A related concept is graduate unemployment which is the level of unemployment among university graduates.
-Statistics for March to May 2025 show that there are 628,000 young people from the ages 16-25 who are unemployed which equates to an unemployment rate of 14.2% among young people.
+Statistics for March to May 2025 show that there are 628,000 young people from the ages 16–25 who are unemployed which equates to an unemployment rate of 14.2% among young people.
 This is up from 31,000 (13.8%) the year before.

 Statistics

 In September 2025, The Trade Union Congress stated that the level of 16-24 year olds not in employment, education or training (NEET) was at 948,000 (12.7% of people 16-24), the largest number of "NEETs" since 2011 - with the 2011 number being primarily driven by the 2008 financial crash.
-However, as a whole there are 2.86 million people aged 16-24 who are economically inactive.
+However, as a whole there are 2.86 million people aged 16–24 who are economically inactive.
 In 2021 it was reported by the Commission on Race and Ethnic Disparities that Black African ethnic groups faced the highest levels of youth unemployment at 26%.
 Between 2014 and 2022, the area with the worst youth unemployment was the Outer London region with 21.2% of 16 to 24 year olds being unemployed compared to the 2022 average of 11%.